-ESAL help to make your event a success in several ways:
+ESAL can help make your event a success in several ways:

 - Event and logistics templates.
-Use our templates for everything from email invitations to featured guests to detailed "programs" for how to structure your events. - Identifying "featured guests".
+Use our templates for everything from email invitations to featured guests to detailed "programs" for how to structure your events. - Funding for food, supply, or venue costs.
+Apply for up to \$500 for event costs, excluding alcohol purchases, per event from ESAL's Local Civic Engagement Support Grant Program. - Identifying "featured guests".
 Need help finding engineers and scientists to feature at your event?
 ESAL's nationwide network can help find someone near you. - Advertising your event.
-ESAL will include your event on our website and advertise through our social media accounts and our listserv to help make your event a success. - Managing event RSVPs.
+ESAL will include your event on our website and advertise through our social media accounts. - Managing event RSVPs.
 ESAL will create an RSVP form and manage responses so that you know how many attendees to expect. - Local Engagement handouts.
 ESAL will send you materials such as copies of our Local Engagement Checklist, pens, and decals to hand out at your event. - Publishing a guest post about your event.
-Civic Engagement Happy Hours often spark insights or produce advice that can benefit many.
+Civic Engagement Gatherings often spark insights or produce advice that can benefit many.
 ESAL will help you edit and publish a guest post about your event on our blog to broaden the reach of your event.